Vlasenko2006/Storyteller/README.md

 3. **The idea of philosophy is** ```a myth. ```
 4. **The story begins with** ```a chapter on the Islands of Weathertop, and is known as Five Years.```
 5. **Mathematics is one of** ```the most important aspects of the argues of the mathematicians. ```

+## Challenge:
+Since I am limited in computational resourses, the stotyteller must be trained on a single old GPU in reasonable time (days).

 ---